 The SteelSeries Arctis Pro kicks things up a notch or two over other SteelSeries cans, including the Arctis 7 wireless ones listed above.
 It’s very pricey, even for a wireless headset.
 But you get your choice of wireless dongle or Bluetooth connectivity, which means you could use the Arctis Pro Wireless without it occupying a USB port.

-The cans offer a large frequency response range and hi-res.
+The cans offer a large frequency response range and hi-res audio.
 Lossless titles, like Wolfenstein II: The New Colossus, sounded noticeably crisper with a lot of depth on the Arctis Pro.
 Ultimately, the game sounded more immersive, particularly in the high end, where we could hear the different layers of sound.
 You also get DTS Headphones:X virtual surround sound via a transmitter base station boasting other helpful features, like ChatMix and general volume control.

 Despite its higher price, the Arctis Pro Wireless isn’t vastly more comfortable than the cheaper Arctis 7 wireless cans and don’t offer twice as detailed audio.
-But the Arctis Pro Wireless has the advantage in its smart design, Bluetooth capability and swappable batteries to keep the party going while traveling.
+But the Arctis Pro Wireless has the advantage in its smart design, Bluetooth capability and swappable batteries that keep the party going while traveling.